DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-09-27-updating-the-reasons-for-rejection-report.md

 We formatted all numbers and percentages consistently, using:

-- 2 decimal places for each percentage
+- 2 decimal places for each percentage, removing any trailing zeros
 - a comma to indicate thousands

 ### Details page